~/mager.co/tech $ cat article.md

 llocal

-My next experiment is probably to use this same local server path for more Kotsu preprocessing, then only rent a GPU if I can prove the full model produces meaningfully better artifacts.
+My next step is probably to keep using this local server path for Kotsu preprocessing, and only rent a GPU if I can prove the full model produces meaningfully better artifacts.

 That is the part I like.
 The client does not need to be rewritten when the runtime changes.